How to Use Experiential Learning to Teach Design Thinking

 • Pain points addressed: poor problem framing, skipping empathy, weak team collaboration

-• Why it works: Over the Bridge simulates an end-to-end cycle of Design Thinking, including time for ideation, prototyping, and real-time testing.
+• Why it works: Over the Bridge mirrors an end-to-end cycle of Design Thinking, including time for ideation, prototyping, and real-time testing.
 The optional inclusion of ‘customer’ criteria helps teams confront real-world complexity and ambiguity.

 The Hoist - from MTa Insights